Fertility factor (demography): Partner and partnership

-A study comparing gender equality in the Netherlands with that of Italy found that an unequal division of household work can significantly reduce a woman's interest in having children.

-Another study focused on quality of life of women in Canada found that women who felt overburdened at home tended to have fewer children.

-Another study found a U-shaped relationship between gender equity within the couple and fertility with higher probability of having a second child in families with either very low or very high gender equality.

 Infertility

 20-30% percent of infertility cases are due to male infertility, 20–35% are due to female infertility, and 25-40% are due to combined problems.
 In 10–20% of cases, no cause is found.

 The most common cause of female infertility is ovulatory problems, which generally manifest themselves by sparse or absent menstrual periods.
 Male infertility is most commonly caused by deficiencies in the semen: semen quality is used as a surrogate measure of male fecundity.